whitespectre/wp-api-client/README.md

 This unambitious client provides read-only access for WP-API v2.

-It does not support authentication (yet).
+It supports authentication via OAuth.

 It does not support comments or POST requests.